jcundill/streeto/Heuristics.md

 ### Dog Leg Scorer
-In orienteering, a dog leg is where the route that takes to a control site is the same as the route that you take when leaving that control site on you way to the next one.
+In orienteering, a dog leg is where the route that takes to a control site is the same as the route that you take when leaving that control site on your way to the next one.

 This is generally ok, as long as the route repetition is not too long and doesn't form a significant part of the route to the next control site.